codebrew-hackerspace/graphql-basics/README.md

 #### Example 1 Basic Query

-For instance, in the example below there is a query called me which resolves to a student type, which has to have a name field.
-In the resolver. it is set to resolve the Student to `Aria Malkani`.
+For instance, in the example below there is a query called me which resolves to a teacher type, which has to have a name field.
+In the resolver, it is set to resolve the Teacher to `Aria`.

 ```javascript
 const schema = gql`